You are here

 - before the beginning of any fall term, you have not met annual continuation requirements.

-For information about returning from an Academic Dismissal, you should consult the Office of Student Returns website.
+For information about returning from an Academic Dismissal, you should consult the Time Away website.